 Michael Dorsey, a Quality Assurance Inspector at the Fort Liberty Maintenance Paint Booth, verify preparation work prior to apply applying camouflage paint to a M119A2 Howitzer.
 Once the painting process is complete, the weapon system will be shipped back to the unit to support sustainment of the Fires Brigade in support of the immediate response force mission initiative.
-(Courtesy photo)
+(Courtesv photo)

-The 406th Army Field Support Brigade (AFSB) serves as the single "face to the field" to execute materiel enterprise functions for U.S. Army Materiel Command by integrating and synchronizing acquisition, logistics and technology at the tactical, operational and strategic levels to enable combat readiness of all Army units in the eastern U.S.
+The 406th Army Field Support Brigade (AFSB) The 406th Army Field Support Brigade (AFSB) serves as the single "face to the field" executing materiel enterprise functions for U.S. Army Materiel Command by integrating and synchronizing acquisition, logistics and technology at the tactical, operational and strategic levels to enable combat readiness of all Army units in the eastern United States.

-The 406th AFSB integrates, synchronizes and executes the delivery of AMC capabilities in support of unified land operations in a garrison, joint and combined environment, enabling combat readiness of all Army units in the eastern U.S.
+The 406th AFSB integrates, synchronizes and executes the delivery of AMC capabilities in support of unified land operations in a garrison, joint and combined environment, enabling combat readiness in the eastern U.S.

-Four significant efforts highlighted the 406th AFSB's ability to exceed expectations for logistical contingency support both in the continental U.S. and overseas.
+Four significant efforts highlight the 406th AFSB's ability to exceed expectations for logistical contingency support:

-The first is mission command of 14 LRCs since 2018.
-The baseline levels of support include five power projection platforms and one mobilization force generation installation, 86 service contracts at 20 installations, 13 ammunition supply points, 17 installation property book offices, 16 iinstallation Supply Support Activities, 14 central issue facilities and two clothing initial issue points, 67 dining facilities contract/augmentation support and nine subsistence supply management offices, 18 installation transportation offices, 17 installation level materiel maintenance support, laundry and dry cleaning for supported installations, tenants and communities.
+The first is mission command of 14 Logistics Readiness Centers (LRCs), including seven power projection platforms and two mobilization force generation installations; 63 service contracts at 17 installations; 12 ammunition supply points; 17 installation property book offices; 17 installation Supply Support Activities; 11 central issue facilities and two clothing initial issue points; contract/augmentation support at 74 warrior restaurants; eight subsistence supply management offices; 17 installation transportation offices; installation level materiel maintenance support at 17 installations; laundry and dry cleaning for supported installations, tenants and communities.

-Second is the mission to support the activation and equipping of the first and second Security Force Assistance Brigades (SFABs) at Fort Moore, Georgia, and Fort Liberty, North Carolina.
-The command partnered with Fort Moore's Logistics Readiness Center (LRC), Fort Liberty and Stewart's AFSBns, Department of the Army G-4, U.S. Army Forces Command (FORSCOM) G-4, 18th Airborne Corps G-4, AMC G3/4, ASC support operations, Tank-automotive and Armaments Command and Communications-Electronic Command to develop a concept of support to stand up this new, high priority unit while simultaneously equipping them with excess equipment transferred from across the Army.
+Second is supporting the readiness and logistical sustainment of two Security Force Assistance Brigades (SFAB) at Fort Moore, Georgia, and Fort Liberty, North Carolina.
+The command partnered with LRC Fort Moore, Fort Liberty's and Fort Stewart's Army Field Support Battalions (AFSBn), and other Army elements to develop a concept of support to sustain the SFABs after creating this high-priority unit.